 This morning I woke up to stormy skies, rain, and a temperature of about 60 degrees.
 The forecast for tomorrow is clear but with a location in the middle of the Atlantic Ocean, weather in the Azores is unpredictable at best.
 I’m here for five days and considering several hikes.
 Weather permitting, a whale watching expedition would be glorious as the Azores are one of the largest whale sanctuaries in the world.

-There are many attractions on Sao Miguel Island including “sapphire blue and emerald-green lakes, fertile prairies, volcanic cones and craters, colorful hydrangea and azalea fields, 15th century churches, and majestic manor houses”!
-The crisp unpolluted sea air and luscious green vegetation are heavenly!
+There are many natural attractions on Sao Miguel Island including “sapphire blue and emerald-green lakes, fertile prairies, volcanic cones and craters, hydrangea and azalea fields, 15th century churches, and majestic manor houses”!
+The fresh, unpolluted sea air and luscious vegetation are heavenly!